jagprog5/dev-guide/README.md

 ## Time and Space

-In theory, best algorithms have the best time and space complexity.
+In theory, the best algorithms have the best time and space complexity.
 This is widely understood and is the subject of technical interviews.
 But understanding the concepts is different from recognizing where they are applied in the field.